stolostron/submariner-addon/README.md

     - Create three clusters: `cluster1`, `cluster2` and `cluster3`. `cluster1` is going to be used as the Hub, and the other two as the managed clusters.
     - Load the local Docker images to the kind cluster `cluster1`.
     - Deploy the `ClusterManager` on `cluster1`.
 This includes the required Hub cluster components.
     - Deploy the `Klusterlet` on `cluster2` and `cluster3`.
-This includes the required managed cluster agents.
+This includes the required the managed cluster agents.
     - Join `cluster2` and `cluster3` to the Hub cluster `cluster1`.

 4. Run the demo by issuing `make demo`.
 This will: